-- Preview Email Newsletter

 WASHINGTON, Feb.
 2 -- The Procter & Gamble Co. has submitted a public comment letter to the U.S. Food and Drug Administration in response to the agency's draft guidance on "Menstrual Products - Performance Testing and Labeling Recommendations."
 The guidance aims to update existing standards for menstrual products, reflecting current safety and performance expectations.

-Procter & Gamble (P&G), the world's largest consumer packaged goods company, outlines its support for the FDA's efforts to mode more ST
+Procter & Gamble (P&G), the world's largest consumer packaged goods company, outlines its support for the FDA's efforts to modernize regulatory requirements for menstrual produc more ST

 Radiology Associates of North Texas Raises Caution on FDA Proposal for Partial 510(k) Exemption for Radiology AI Devices (10)

 WASHINGTON, Feb.
 2 -- Radiology Associates of North Texas, Fort Worth, has submitted a public comment letter to the Food and Drug Administration, expressing concerns and insights regarding the agency's proposal for a partial 510(k) exemption pathway for certain radiology computer-aided detection (CAD) devices.
-The organization, which oversees the integration of advanced imaging tools across multiple clinical settings, urges a balanced approach that weighs the potential risks and benefits associa more ST
+The organization, which oversees the integration of advanced imaging tools across multiple clinical settings, urges a balanced approach that weighs the potential risks and benefits associated with the proposed framework.

 Rocky Mountain Farmers Union Voices Concerns Over Risk Management Policy Changes (10)

 WASHINGTON, Feb.
 2 -- The Rocky Mountain Farmers Union (RMFU), which represents approximately 14,000 farm and ranch families across Colorado, New Mexico, and Wyoming, has submitted a public comment letter to the U.S. Department of Agriculture's Risk Management Agency voicing serious concerns regarding the newly issued Expanding Access to Risk Protection (EARP) final rule.
-This rule, recently published in the Federal Register, includes the removal of buy-up prevented planting coverage, a change t more ST
+This rule, recently published in the Federal Register, includes the removal of buy-up prevented planting coverage, a change that the RMFU argues could severely impact risk man more ST

 Samsung Bioepis Urges FDA to Reconsider Necessity of Comparative Efficacy Studies in Biosimilar Approval (10)